Director

 Ezgi Bilgin

-Ezgi is a Ph.D. candidate in the Department of Psychology with a minor in cognitive science.
+Ezgi is a final-year Ph.D. candidate in the Department of Psychology with a minor in cognitive science.
 She received her M.A. in cognitive psychology from Koç University, Turkey.
-She is broadly interested in social influences that shape memory.
-In particular, her research focuses on the impact of social media on remembering and forgetting processes.
-Currently, she is exploring how social endorsement cues (e.g., likes, shares) affect memory online.
+Her research focuses on the impact of the Internet and social media on memory.
+She studies how digital platforms shape remembering and forgetting, and the cognitive and cultural mechanisms underlying these processes.
 Besides, she is an avid runner, and one of her dreams is to run in the Boston marathon.

 CAGLA DUMAN

-Cagla is a second-year Ph.D. student in the Department of Psychology with a minor in cognitive science.
+Cagla is a fourth-year Ph.D. student in the Department of Psychology with a minor in Cognitive Science.
 Before joining the Culture & Cognition Lab, she received her M.A. degree in cognitive psychology from Bogazici University, Turkey.
-In the broadest sense, she is interested in understanding autobiographical memory processes.
-Her current research focuses on understanding the relationship between spatial cognition and autobiographical memory, as well as the influence of emotion on memory characteristics.
+Broadly, her research examines autobiographical memory processes, with a focus on how culture shapes emotional memories and the ways people narrate their personal experiences.
 Other than research, Cagla enjoys cooking, traveling, and spending time in nature.

 Undergraduate researchers